 - You can further refine the records a user can access, by limiting access per contact.

-Custom role example (Salesperson)
+Custom role example 1: Assistant Manager

-The most common role a company can have is the salesperson.
+A rather common role a company can have is the salesperson.
 As expected, the salesperson must have access to the sales documents, be able to create estimates but at the same time not be able to view clients (and their transactions) that are assigned to other salespeople.
 Also, you may not want to grant them access to some options in the Reports menu, such as Revenue / Expenses reports and Cash flow.

 Here's a "Salesperson" role example you can follow or make the necessary changes that apply to your case.